wolfitdm/BitchlandCheatConsoleBepInEx/commandslist.md

 * p2 -> spawns the object that you previously copied using the command copy
 * spawnobject2 ->  spawns the object that you previously copied using the command copy
 * raycastobjpaste2 -> spawns the object that you previously copied using the command copy
+* npcsexy -> set all sexy states to the npc you are looked at
+* npcinfinitehealth -> toggle infinite health and infinite energy on the npc the you looked at

 commands with 1 param: